Patient education: Deciding to breastfeed (Beyond the Basics)

 The following organizations also provide reliable health information.

 ●The Center for Disease Control and Prevention

 ●Breastfeeding After Reduction (information on breastfeeding after breast/nipple surgery)

-Finding a lactation consultant — Certified lactation consultants, or LCs, are available at most hospitals as well as privately, and can be an invaluable resource for instructions about breastfeeding, pumping, milk storage, and bottle feeding breast milk.
+Finding a lactation consultant — International Board Certified Lactation Consultants, or IBCLCs, are available at most hospitals as well as privately, and can be an invaluable resource for instructions about breastfeeding, pumping, milk storage, and bottle feeding breast milk.
 The websites listed below have information about finding a lactation consultant or breastfeeding counselor.

 ●La Leche League